|

 were added to the range.

-The company chose a very late model car, with the low grill,
+The company chose a very late model car, with the low grille,

-(although the bumper is chrome colour instead of rubber).
+and the bumper is chrome colour instead of rubber.

 All were made in limited editions of 50 each.